Preman24/Obesity/README.md

 The model demonstrates strong performance with a training accuracy of 93.23%, indicating that it effectively learns from the training data.
 The training loss of 0.4241 suggests that the model is minimizing errors during training.
 The validation accuracy of 97.34% reflects its ability to generalize well to unseen data, indicating that the model is not overfitting.
 With an overall accuracy of 95.51%, the model achieves a high level of accuracy across all evaluations, making it reliable for practical applications

-# Tools: Python, Pandas, NumPy, Matplotlib, Seaborn, SciPy, Statsmodels, TensorFlow, Scikit-learn
+# Tools: Python, Pandas, NumPy, Matplotlib, Seaborn, SciPy, Statsmodels, TensorFlow, Sklearn